+Another tip to building a healthy investment portfolio is to understand your investment account fee structure.
 No matter where you decide to invest, you should always do your research.
 Banks, EFTs, stockbrokers, and superannuation funds all charge fees for their services.
-There is a wide variation to the fee structures that may apply, so it is vital to check the fine print and compare your options.
+There is a wide variation to the fee structures that may apply.
+With this in mind, it is vital to check the fine print and compare your options.

 Know Your Risk Profile

 High-risk investments can result in high levels of growth but also may result in losses.
 Lower risk investments are unlikely to make as much money but are “safer” options.
 If you are risk-averse, you should look to purchase bonds or place your money in a high-interest savings account.
-Property, shares, and commodities are all considered to be higher risk options, with the chance of big gains for those who can tolerate the uncertainty.
+Property, shares, and commodities are all considered to be higher risk options.
+That being said, they do come with the chance of big gains for those who can tolerate the uncertainty.

 Be Conscious Your Liquidity Needs